Policies And Procedures

 Election: The election of a new chair is to be administered by the TC Chair and is to take place at a general meeting of the TC (normally during Globecom).
 In the event that the current TC Chair has been nominated to continue in that position, then the election will be administered by the Vice-Chair.
 The Chair of the N&E Committee will present its nominees to the members present at the general meeting.
 At that time, nominations will also be accepted from the floor.
 Any nominees brought forth at the meeting must meet the criteria for holding the officer positions.
 That is, they must be Active Members of the TC who have consented to the nomination and have indicated a willingness to serve if elected.
 All nominees must be present at the TC meeting where the election occurs.
 It is desirable that extemporaneous, from-the-floor nominations, receive support from three or more members at the meeting.

 Voting: TC elections shall be administered by the TC Chair, or in his/her absence, any other elected officer.
+To vote, one must be an Active Member of the TC and must be present at the TC meeting.
 In the case of two candidates for a position, election is by simple majority.
 For the case of more than two candidates, selection proceeds through a series of elections: at each stage, the individual garnering the fewest votes is eliminated, until only two remain.
 In the event of a tie, votes shall again be cast until the tie is broken.
 If that is not possible, the TC person who is running the election shall cast a tie-breaking vote.

 Voting will be conducted through a simple show of hands unless a secrete ballot is requested.
 Votes will be counted by at least one officer of the TC and any other member (officer or not).
 A record of votes cast must be retained for post-election audit purposes.